Pelvic Pain (Neuropelveology) Clinic

 What to expect

-During your appointment, a neuropelveologist will talk to you about your medical history and symptoms and perform a physical examination.
+During your appointment, a neuropelveologist will talk with you about your medical history and symptoms and perform a physical examination.
 The neuropelveologist may recommend tests that can be performed during your appointment, such as a cystoscopy to examine the inside of your bladder.

 • Botox injections to manage pelvic pain